bedroom

 10. Dark Wallpaper with Metallic Details

-Dark wallpaper with metallic or subtle pattern adds depth and sophistication that solid paint can't achieve.
+Dark wallpaper with metallic or subtle pattern adds depth and sophistication that solid paint simply cannot achieve.
 The pattern creates visual interest that catches light differently from various angles, making the dark walls feel dynamic rather than flat.
-Metallic details in gold, silver, or copper add sparkle and luxury, catching light from lamps and windows and creating points of brightness that enliven the space.
+Metallic details in gold, silver, or copper add sparkle and luxury, catching light from lamps and windows.

 Choose a large-scale pattern for drama or a subtle texture for understated sophistication.
 Geometric patterns feel modern and graphic, while botanical or damask patterns add traditional elegance.
-The wallpaper can be applied to all walls for maximum impact or just the accent wall behind the bed for a more subtle approach.
-Pair with simple, solid-colored bedding to let the wallpaper be the star, or choose bedding with a complementary pattern for a layered, designer look.
+The wallpaper can go on all walls for maximum impact or just the accent wall behind the bed.

 • Test samples at different times of day to see how metallic elements catch light